canonical/ubuntu-core-docs/docs/how-to-guides/container-deployment/run-a-docker-container.md

 ---

 Another way to run Docker containers on Ubuntu Core is via companion snaps.
 This means each container will be managed by its own snap package, containing its configuration.
 Such a package has a safer upgrade path, with rollback of config and data if something went wrong.
-To learn how to create such a companion snap, refer [here](/how-to-guides/container-deployment/deploy-docker-from-a-snap).
+To learn how to create such a companion snap, refer {ref}`here <how-to-guides-container-deployment-deploy-docker-from-a-snap>`.